-During the fourth and final component of the program, you will put into practice the principles you learned by planning, developing, implementing and assessing an instructional design project.
-Through this capstone experience, you will take a real-world problem and implement a solution to it with the support of your mentor.
+During the third and final course within the program, you will put into practice the principles you learned by planning, developing, implementing and assessing an instructional design project.
+Through this capstone experience, you will take a real-world problem and implement a solution.
 Students may choose to design and develop a course or design a more extensive curricula that is comprised of a few programs.
 This project is an outstanding resume-building opportunity.

 Cindy Berhtram is a learning technologist and librarian.
 She is passionate about the ways in which technology can foster engagement and learning.
 With more than 10 years of experience, Berhtram is currently an Academic Technology Specialist and Project Manager at Stanford University.
 She holds a Master of Science in Library and Information Science from Simmons College and a Bachelor of Science from the University of Connecticut.

 Teddy Hristov has 13 years of experience developing and applying learning solutions that bring results in a range of educational environments.
 As a senior instructional designer Emmanuel College, Hristov provided pedagogical consultation to faculty and implemented instructional strategies in course design, establishing standards and best practices.
 Hristov has also worked as an instructional designer and project manager in the Office of Distance Education at Boston University.
 She was the instructional designer on all banking and finance courses in the Master of Science in Banking and Financial Services Management online program at BU Metropolitan College, which was ranked eighth out of 236 ranked online graduate business programs in the U.S. for 2013.
 Her past experience also includes working at UMass Boston, both as a synchronous virtual classroom support and as a course co-developer.
 Hristov earned a M.Ed. in Instructional Design from UMass Boston and a Master in Pedagogy from Sofia University, Bulgaria.
 She also holds a B.A./B.S. in Graphic Design.